top of page

 Nib socket; material: ebonite, shape: 13.5 mm.

-Grip section and barrel;material: one piece injection molded transparent acrylics, shape; flat top edge, slightly tapered, step near the thread, no brass ring.
+Grip section and barrel; one piece injection molded transparent acrylics, shape; flat top edge, tapered, no brass ring.

 Dimensions;